zaycev/ds-gui/ABOUT.md

 - [Russian](https://github.com/metaphor-adp/Metaphor-ADP/tree/master/pipelines/Russian)

-As one of the possible formats, the semantic processing pipelines output logical forms of sentences in the style of [Hobbs, 1985](http://www.isi.edu/~hobbs/op-acl85.pdf), generalize over some syntactic constructions (e.g., passive/active), and performs binding of arguments.
+As one of the possible formats, the semantic processing pipelines output logical forms of sentences in the style of [(Hobbs, 1985)](http://www.isi.edu/~hobbs/op-acl85.pdf), generalize over some syntactic constructions (e.g., passive/active), and performs binding of arguments.
 For example, the sentence *John decided to go to school* is represented as follows:

 ```
-john-nn(e1,x1) & decide-vb(e2,x1,e3) & go-vb(e3,x1) & to-in(e4,e3,x2) & school-nn(e5,x2)
+john-nn(e1,x1) & decide-vb(e2,x1,e3,u1) & go-vb(e3,x1,u2,u3) & to-in(e4,e3,x2) & school-nn(e5,x2)
 ```

 The following dependency tuples can be extracted